A quantum machine learning classifier to search for new physics: Applications in the search for new physics

-After scanning the interval $\left|f_0\right|\leq 0.2\;{\rm TeV}^{-4}$, the cross-section after event selection is fitted according to a bilinear function $\sigma(f_0)=\sigma _{\rm bg}+f_0\sigma _{\rm int} + f_0^2 \sigma _{\rm NP}$.
-The expected coefficient constraints can be estimated using the signal significance~($\mathcal{S}_{stat}$)~\cite{ParticleDataGroup:2020ssz}.
-The tunable parameters $\hat{a}_{th}$ and $\hat{b}_{th}$ are chosen to maximize $\mathcal{S}_{stat}$.
-For optimal $\hat{a}_{th}$ and $\hat{b}_{th}$, the expected constraints at the $13\;{\rm TeV}$ LHC with $L=137\;{\rm fb}^{-1}$ are listed in Table~\ref{table:constraints}.
-The results indicate that the constraints obtained by various algorithms are at a same order of magnitude. t-KNN~($K=1000$) is the most effective, followed by t-KNN~($K=100$), VQSN~($l=15$), and VQSN~($l=10$), which demonstrate tighter constraints compared with Ref.~\cite{Ellis:2018cos}.
-This suggests that the processes under consideration are sensitive to the gQGCs and are worth of consideration in the global fit.
-It is evident that the constraints obtained by VQSN are more off-centered, indicating that the contribution of the interference is more preserved, which may confer an advantage when the coefficient is in a more stringent region as the luminosity increases.
+When the fittings of $\sigma (f_0)$ are obtained, the expected constraints at $\mathcal{S}_{stat}=2,3$ and $5$ can be solved.
+The results at the $13\;{\rm TeV}$ LHC with $L=137\;{\rm fb}^{-1}$ are listed in Table~\ref{table:constraints}.
+The results indicate that the expected coefficient constraints of the various algorithms are generally at a same order of magnitude.
+It is evident that the constraints obtained by VQSN are more off-centered, indicating that the contribution of the interference terms is more preserved.
+This may confer an advantage to VQSN when the coefficient is in a more stringent region as the luminosity increases.

+Using the upper bound of coefficient constraint, one can set a constraint on $M_0$ when $f_0$ is positive.
+The results at $\mathcal{S}_{stat}=2$ are shown in Fig.~\ref{fig:compare}, which provides a more clear comparison of different algorithms.
+It can be seen that t-KNN~($k=1000$) is the most effective, followed by t-KNN~($k=100$), VQSN~($l=15$), and VQSN~($l=10$).
+Furthermore, the result presented in Ref.~\cite{Ellis:2018cos}~($M_0\geq 1040\;{\rm MeV}$) is shown as a dashed line, and the four aforementioned cases demonstrate tighter constraints.
+This suggests that the processes under consideration are sensitive to the gQGCs and are worthy of consideration in the global fit of the constraints on gQGCs.
+Furthermore, the results demonstrate the efficacy of the t-KNN and VQSN algorithms employed.
+The validity is a crucial consideration when using an EFT~\cite{Dong:2023nir,Yang:2021pcf,Guo:2020lim,Yue:2021snv,Fu:2021mub,Yang:2022ilt,Layssac:1993vfp,Corbett:2017qgl,Perez:2018kav,Almeida:2020ylr,Kilian:2018bhs,Kilian:2021whd}, and can usually be tested through unitarity.
+According to the Ref.~\cite{Ellis:2018cos}, the region of coefficients in this study is free from the violation of unitarity.